alexgit55/CodeReviews.Console.CodingTracker/README.md

 ## Challenges

 - Add the possibility of tracking the coding time via a stopwatch so the user can track the session as it happens.
+(Completed)

 - Let the users filter their coding records per period (weeks, days, years) and/or order ascending or descending.
+(TBD)

 - Create reports where the users can see their total and average coding session per period.
+(Completed)

 - Create the ability to set coding goals and show how far the users are from reaching their goal, along with how many hours a day they would have to code to reach their goal.
 You can do it via SQL queries or with C#.
+(TBD)

 ## Features